CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex02_Playbook.md

-# Lab - Exercise 1: Create a Playbook in Microsoft Sentinel
+# Lab-10 Create a Playbook in Microsoft Sentinel

 ## Lab Scenario